cislow970/vmware-powercli/Virtual Hardware/README.md

-Get vHW reports for each VM on the ESX where it is running.
+vHW report for each VM